catarinarurbano/Business_Case_3/README.md

 You should aim to provide an overview of Instacart's business as complete as possible.
 Jane is particularly interested in the topics below:

-- What are the main types of consumer behavior in the business?
+- What are the main types of consumer behaviour in the business?
 - Which types of products should have an extended amount of product offerings?
 - Which types of products can be seen as substitutes?
 - Which items are complementary?
-"# Business_Case_3"